Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

               for generating random numbers.

             * :ref:`gen_specs<datastruct-gen-specs>`: Dictionary with user-defined static fields and parameters.
-Customizable parameters such as boundaries and batch sizes are placed within the ``gen_specs["user"]`` dictionary, while input/output and other fields that libEnsemble needs to operate the generator are placed outside ``user``.
+Customizable parameters such as lower and upper bounds and batch sizes are placed within the ``gen_specs["user"]`` dictionary, while input/output and other fields that libEnsemble needs to operate the generator are placed outside ``user``.